jkingportfolio/CI_PP3_Taco_Trailer/README.md

 - Be able to easily interact with the app to order food for pick up or delivery.
 - Navigate the app seamlessly.
 - Receive clear instructions on their current input options.
-- Be provided with negative and postive feedback based on their inputs.
+- Be provided with negative and positive feedback based on their inputs.
-- Be able to remove items from an order or cancel the order prior to submission.
+- Be able to add and remove items from an order or cancel the order prior to submission.
 - The ability to create an account.
 - The ability to change account password.

 ### Site Owner Goals

-- Provide potential customers an easy to use app to order food from The Taco Trailer.
+- Provide potential customers an easy-to-use app to order food from The Taco Trailer.
 - Include an admin area in which information intended for staff only can be accessed.
-- As the site owner i wanted to secure the admin area of the app with a password.
+- As the site owner I wanted to secure the admin area of the app with a password.
 - Have the ability to view previous orders that had been placed.
 - Have the ability to view current pending orders that have yet to be picked up or delivered.
 - Ensure all user inputs are validated and errors handled as to not provide issues with orders and a negative user experience.